www.locriantica.it

 COINS

-The numismatic tradition of Locri Epizephyrii is a bit peculiar if it's compared to the other cities of Magna Graecia and of the whole Greek world (excepted Sparta, and this isn't surprising because we know that this city had many affinities with the ancient Locri).
+The monetary tradition of the ancient Locri Epizephyrii is definitely peculiar if it's compared to other cities of Magna Graecia and to the whole Greek world (excepted Sparta, and this isn't surprising because we know how many affinities that city had with the ancient Locri).

-As the matter of fact, the Locrian Colony started to mint coins very late, during the IV century b.C. (while elsewhere it was a common custom since the VI century b.C.).
+As a matter of fact, the Locrian city-state started to mint coins at a very late stage, during the IV century b.C., while elsewhere it was a common custom since the VI century b.C.

 Silver Locrian Coin